hingfei/prorecom_frontend/README.md

 ## Installation

-[Provide step-by-step instructions on how to set up and install your project locally.
-Include any prerequisites and dependencies.]

 1. Clone the repository: `git clone https://github.com/hingfei/prorecom_frontend.git`
 2. Install dependencies: `npm install` or `yarn install`
 3. Add .env file